raicelfontilla05/raicelfontilla05/README.md

 # Hi there, I'm Raicel Fontilla 👋

-A dedicated **Information Technology** student at New Era University with a focus on building robust applications, exploring cloud architectures, and leveraging automation to solve complex problems.
+A dedicated **Information Technology** student at New Era University focused on building robust applications, exploring cloud architectures, and leveraging automation to solve complex problems.

 ---